Prof9/PixelPet/README.md

 # PixelPet
-A shockingly bare-bones image processing tool for ROM hacking.
+An image processing tool for retro games modding.